Deer Management Assistance Program - DMAP

 Hunters are responsible for acquiring the landowner information needed to participate in Deer Management Assistance Program (DMAP).
 Neither the Game Commission, nor license-issuing agents, can provide additional landowner information other than the details available in the Participating Landowners Section.

-All public landowners, private landowners or lessees where no fee is charged for hunting, and any defined hunting club are eligible to enroll in DMAP.
+Public landowners, political subdivisions, government agencies, private landowners or lessees where no fee is charged for hunting, and any defined hunting club are eligible to enroll in DMAP.
 Qualified landowners are issued DMAP coupons at a rate of up to one coupon for every five acres of cultivated land, or one coupon for every 50 acres of non-cultivated land.
 Landowners enrolled in DMAP are responsible for providing hunters with information about DMAP harvest permits for their property.

 Hunters can get DMAP harvest permits two ways.
 First, if a hunter receives a coupon from a landowner, the hunter will take the coupon to any license-issuing agent (or visit The Outdoor Shop) to purchase a DMAP harvest permit.
 Second, to obtain a DMAP harvest permit for properties where landowners choose not to hand out coupons, hunters can go to any license-issuing agent (or The Outdoors Shop) to purchase a DMAP harvest permit.
 Hunters utilizing this second option will need to contact the landowner (or the Game Commission's website) to get the DMAP unit number for the area they want to hunt.